despagito/vimrc/README.md

+# About This Project

-# Purpose of this Project
+## Purpose of This Project

 - Learn more about vim by all kinds of test.
--
+- Offer a stable vim config to use.

+## Todo

+- What's the difference between vim and vi? pros and cons and suitable scenarios?
+- What's the difference between vim and emacs?

 # The Ultimate vimrc